squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 [ftp://ftp.isi.edu/in-notes/rfc2109.txt RFC 2109]
 is to cache the whole object, ''EXCEPT'' the ''Set-Cookie'' header lines.

-With Squid-1.1, we can not filter out specific HTTP headers, so Squid-1.1 does not cache any response which contains a ''Set-Cookie'' header.

-With Squid-2, however, we can filter out specific HTTP headers.
+However, we can filter out specific HTTP headers.
 But instead of filtering them on the receiving-side, we filter them on the sending-side.
-Thus, Squid-2 does cache replies with ''Set-Cookie'' headers, but it filters out the ''Set-Cookie'' header itself for cache hits.
+Thus, Squid does cache replies with ''Set-Cookie'' headers, but it filters out the ''Set-Cookie'' header itself for cache hits.